 01 of 08

-This free back pattern features two front pockets, two side pockets, padded straps for comfortable carrying and is large enough to hold what you need to carry.
+This free back pattern features two front pockets and two side pockets.
+The padded straps ensure it's comfortable to wear and it is large enough to hold everything you need to carry.

 Continue to 2 of 8 below.

 - Print out of pattern pieces